nehagjoshi/nehajoshi.dev/content/post/hello_world_kernel_module.md

     MODULE_VERSION("1.0");
     MODULE_AUTHOR("That's ME!
 Yay!");

-- [*] init.h is needed to specify your initialization and cleanup functions
+- [-] init.h is needed to specify your initialization and cleanup functions.
-- [*] module.h contains definitions of symbols and functions needed by loadable modules
+- [-] module.h contains definitions of symbols and functions needed by loadable modules.
-- [*] Unless your kernel module is under a free license recognised by the kernel, it is assumed to be proprietary and the kernel is "tainted" when the module is loaded
+- [-] Unless your kernel module is under a free license recognised by the kernel, it is assumed to be proprietary and the kernel is "tainted" when the module is loaded.
-- [*] hello_init: Routine called during initialization
+- [-] hello_init: Routine called during initialization.
-- [*] hello_exit: outine called during exit/cleanup
+- [-] hello_exit: outine called during exit/cleanup.
-- [*] MODULE_ : Information about the kernel module
+- [-] MODULE_ : Information about the kernel module.

 #### Makefile:
     obj-m += hello.o